Fluffernuttersandwich/Better7D2DbyFNS/README.md

 If Mods are double-nested, you will need to fix that yourself.
 Depending on the mods, you might need to place them somewhere else in Priority (Load Order).

-## Optional Overpowered Mods are to be enabled/disabled as you so choose for your personal preference.
+## Optional Overpowered Mods are to be enabled/disabled at a players discretion.
 But again, it's best practice to start a new game anytime you alter mods.

 The deselected mods in this screenshot are the ones I disable for my own playthroughs.